-The Institution will provide training for the Title IX Coordinator, investigators, hearing officers, appellate officers and any person who convenes an informal resolution process on:
+AGST will provide training for the Title IX Coordinator and anyone conducting an investigation, hearing, appeal case, or informal resolution process on:

-- The definition of Sexual Misconduct under this policy; - The scope of the Institution's education program or activity; - How to conduct an investigation and grievance process as applicable (i.e., investigators will be trained on investigations, hearing officers will be trained on hearing processes, appellate officers will be trained on appellate processes and those convening informal resolution processes will be trained on informal resolution processes); and - How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+- The definition of Sexual Misconduct under this policy; - The scope of AGST's education program or activity; - How to conduct an investigation and grievance process as applicable (i.e., investigators will be trained on investigations, hearing officers will be trained on hearing processes, appellate officers will be trained on appellate processes and those convening informal resolution processes will be trained on informal resolution processes); and - How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

 The Title IX Coordinator and/or his or her designee will also provide training for hearing officers on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about a Complainant's sexual predisposition or prior sexual behavior are not relevant.
 The Title IX Coordinator and/or his or her designee will also provide training to investigators on issues of relevance so they are equipped to create investigative reports that fairly summarize the relevant evidence.
-Materials used to train the Title IX Coordinator, investigators, hearing officers, appellate officers and any person who convenes an informal resolution process shall be maintained by the Title IX Coordinator for seven (7) years and shall also be posted on the Institution's website.
+Materials used to train the Title IX Coordinator and anyone conducting an investigation, hearing, appeal case, or informal resolution, shall be maintained by the Title IX Coordinator for seven (7) years and shall also be posted on AGST's website.